Neurology

 Ataxia in dogs

 Ataxia in dogs is a neurological disorder that affects the animal's coordination and balance.
-This disorder can have various causes and manifest itself in a variety of symptoms.
+This condition can have various causes and manifest in a wide range of symptoms.
 In this article, we explore the different aspects of ataxia in dogs, including its causes, diagnostic methods, treatment options, and ways to prevent it.

 Ataxia in dogs Read More »